dabeaz/curio/docs/reference.rst

 .. function:: AWAIT(coro)

    Execute a coroutine on behalf of an asynchronous thread.
-The requested coroutine executes in Curio's main execution thread.
+The requested coroutine always executes in Curio's main execution thread.
 The caller is blocked until it completes.
 If used outside of an asynchronous thread, an ``AsyncOnlyError`` exception is raised.
 If ``coro`` is not a coroutine, it is returned unmodified.
 The reason ``AWAIT`` is all-caps